chongchonghe/astrocalculator/README.md

 pip install -e .
 ```

 This will create an executable `acap` in your PATH.
-Anywhere in
+Now type `acap` in
-your terminal you can do `acap` to start this program.
+your terminal to start this program.

+**To upgrade** to the latest version, `git pull` in the code directory to pull the latest version and `pip install -e .` to install it.

-**The following python modules are required and will be installed
+The following python modules are required and will be installed
-automatically:** tkinter, sympy, and astropy. `tkinter` is available
+automatically: tkinter, sympy, and astropy. `tkinter` is available
 on most Unix platforms as well as on Windows systems.
 The other two
 packages with be installed via pip.

-## Example inputs
+## Example inputs and outputs

 | Input              | Output                                                       |
 | ------------------ | ------------------------------------------------------------ |